flrogerw/poc-entitlements/README.md

 ### Start the Containers
 1. Rename the env_sample file within the stripe_adapter folder to .env.

-2. Open the .env file and populate with the correct values as indicated within the file. **You will need a Stripe Account and some configuration done within Stripe.**
+2. Open the .env file and populate with the Stripe Token supplied by Stripe. **You will need a Stripe Account and some configuration done within Stripe.**

+3. We will populate the 'STRIPE_ENDPOINT_SECRET' further down in the steps..

-    *The second step is not necesary if you do not plan on creating external Products nor Create new Subscribers by purchasing a Product.*
+    *The second and third step is not necesary if you do not plan on creating external Products nor Create new Subscribers by purchasing a Product.*

 ### Build the containers